tbrlpld/100-days-of-code/log.md

 The frontend obviously needs the backend API to work.
 But this seems to be where a lot of the newser Stacks and the Frontend Frameworks are going with it.

-What I am wondering with the JavaScript Frontends: If you do not have JS enabled, do you still get any page?
+What I am wondering with the JavaScript frontends:
+If you do not have JS enabled, do you still get any page?
 What is that site going to be?
-I guess this is not hitting many people, but is all this front end flexibility and interactivity actually helpful?
+I guess this is not hitting many people, but is all this frontend flexibility and interactivity actually helpful?
 Is it a lot better then sending rendered HTML to the users?

-I guess you can kind of reduce the bandwidth required because you are not sending new HTML everytime.
+I guess you can kind of reduce the bandwidth required because you are not sending new HTML every time.
 On the other hand, you have to send huge applications to the users and the users does not see anything until they have the whole app.

 I am not sure where I stand on this.
 Actually, building new apps you should probably still go with API first approach.
 Because it does not matter if you talk to the API from a frontend framework or a server side logic.
 The API can be used for any of these cases.
 Also, having the API in place makes it easy to add mobile or native apps later on.